sahilrajput03/sahilrajput03/README.md

 # Simple ssh keys generation:
 ssh-keygen
+#Note if you give filename as myfile, then output will be: myfile and myfile.pub, where myfile is private key and myfile.pub is public key.

 # Generate myfile.ppk and myfile.ppk.pub (With no prompts for filename, and do set passphrase in prompts):
 ssh-keygen -f myfile.ppk